newvisionchurchnepal/jekyll-netlify-boilerplate/pages/index.md

 permalink: /
 ---

-### This is sample home page test
+### welcome to our church website.

-You can write contents in markdown format as you like.
+Thansing new vision church is protestant church located in likhu6, Nuwakot, Nepal.